 The P&F's purpose is to foster parent engagement with the school community and raise valuable funds for the betterment of our school.
-Recent P&F donations have included our new flooring at the back of the library, and the upgrade of school laptops and I pads.
-We welcome you to attend our monthly meetings (1st Tuesday of the month at 6pm).
+Recent P&F donations have included our new flooring at the back of the library, and the upgrade of school laptops and lpads.
+We welcome you to attend our termly meetings.
+These are held at school.
 Children love to see their parents involved with the school and any kind deed, no matter how small, is always greatly appreciated.